briceburg/silverstripe-flexiform/README.md

 </div>
 ```

+* Alternately, you can use the **[FlexiForm]** [shortcode](http://doc.silverstripe.org/framework/en/reference/shortcodes)
+in your Content area.
+This is especially useful for controlling the placement of
+a the form inside a user configurable content block.

 FlexiForm extends ContentController out-of-box to make forms work.
 The _FlexiForm_ method returns a standard SilverStripe `Form`, and the _FlexiFormPosted_ method
 returns true if the FlexiForm has been **successfully** posted.